The Laws of Pool Security in France

 3. Pool Covers, AFNOR standard: NF P 90-308.

-It should also be pointed out at this stage that any security device can either be self certificated by the manufacturer, who declares that they have made the system in accordance with the AFNOR standard, or, certificated by the manufacturer AND certified and tested by the LNE (Laboritoire National d’Essai).
-This is an AFNOR, recognised laboratory that is involved with setting out the standards for pool security systems.
+It should also be pointed out at this stage that any security device can either be self-certificated by the manufacturer, who declares that they have made the system in accordance with the AFNOR standard, or certificated by the manufacturer AND certified and tested by the LNE (Laboratoire National d’Essai).
+This is an AFNOR-recognised laboratory that is involved with setting out the standards for pool security systems.
 Any device tested by the LNE will be given its own certification number, it’s considered to be homologated and will carry the NF mark.
+You can check whether a product meets the relevant AFNOR standard by looking at the packaging.

 Security barriers